cyberbotics/webots-doc/guide/using-ros.md

 "WEBOTS\_MODULES\_PATH/projects/languages/ros/nodes".
 In this folder you will find useful instructions to help you.

+> **note**: If you wants to access the controller from another machine and the roscore isn't running on the same machine as Webots, you will need to edit the ROS\_MASTER\_URI variable.
+This can be done by editing your environment variables, adding the address in the controller arguments in Webots or with a runtime.ini file in the controller directory.
+You must also be able to connect to each of the computer in ssh in both ways.
+As ROS uses the hostname to find other computer/devices on the network, you must had other computers' hostname and the associated IP address to the known hosts of each computer.
+You can find this list in a file named *hosts*.
+On Linux distribution, you can find it directly at /etc/hosts; on Mac OS X, it is located at /private/etc/hosts; on Windows, it is located at C:\Windows\System32\drivers\etc\hosts.
+On Windows and Mac OS X, this a hidden path and you will need to search directly for this path.
+The hosts file is usually protected and you will need administrator or root right to edit it.

 #### Custom Controller

 The standard controller has been developed in order to work on every robot and